bcrowell/bcrowell.github.io/metric/index.md

 observer isn't experiencing any time.
 But an observer can't observe unless time passes so that their mental state can change.
 This is a contradiction, so we arrive at the conclusion that observers *can't* travel at the speed of light.

+That concludes what I wanted to tell you about the metric in relativity.
+I hope you found it fun and stimulating.

 [Ben Crowell](http://lightandmatter.com/area4author.html), 2023 Jan.
 5

 [other blog posts](https://bcrowell.github.io/)